jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-dot-js.md

     font-family: Monaco,"Lucida Console",monospace;
 ---

-For years, we all assumed that **PCjs** meant "Personal Computers in JavaScript".
+For years, we all assumed that **PCjs** meant "**Personal Computers in JavaScript**".
 Even I thought that.
-But now it turns out that it is also stands for "Programmable Calculators in JavaScript".
+But now it turns out that it also stands for "**Programmable Calculators in JavaScript**".
 Who knew?

-Back in 1978, I acquired my first programmable device: a TI-57 Programmable Calculator.
-I (or more likely my dad) bought it at Radio Shack, so it was actually an EC-4000, but as I explain on the [TI-57 Device](/devices/ti57/) page, the EC-4000 was just a rebranded TI-57.
+My first programmable device was a TI-57 Programmable Calculator, purchased in 1978.
+I (more likely my dad) bought it at Radio Shack, so it was actually an EC-4000, but as I explain on the [TI-57 Device](/devices/ti57/) page, the EC-4000 was just a rebranded TI-57.
 I'm not sure why we bought it at Radio Shack.
 Maybe they were having a sale, or maybe we got a bunch of free punches on our Radio Shack Battery Cards.
-I'm sure there was *some* incentive.

-I loved the device and wrote [all sorts of programs](/devices/ti57/docs/EC-4000_Programs_1978-1979_By_Jeff_Parsons.pdf) for it, and although my fascination with it was quickly superseded by the [Challenger 1P](/devices/c1p/), I still have fond memories using it.
+It was a great device and I wrote [all sorts of programs](/devices/ti57/docs/EC-4000_Programs_1978-1979_By_Jeff_Parsons.pdf) for it, although my fascination with it was eventually superseded by the [Challenger 1P](/devices/c1p/) I got later that year.

 I recently unearthed my TI-57 from storage, and after retro-fitting it with a 9V battery, I was happy to see that it still mostly worked, except for a few unresponsive buttons.
-I immediately started wondering how much work it would be to write a TI-57 emulator, and sidestep these annoying problems with fussy old hardware.
+I immediately started wondering how much work it would be to write a TI-57 emulator, to sidestep these annoying problems with fussy old hardware.

 It wasn't much of a surprise to discover that several other people had had the same idea, long before I did.
 However, as far as I could tell, only one person, who goes by the name "[HrastProgrammer](http://www.hrastprogrammer.com/)",